-As part of its strategy, the Fund will write (sell) call option contracts on ARKK to generate income.
-Since the Fund does not directly own ARKK, these written call options will be sold short (i.e., selling a position it does not currently own).
-The Fund will seek to participate in the share price appreciation of ARKK, if any.
+As part of its strategy, the Fund will write (sell) call option contracts on AMD to generate income.
+Since the Fund does not directly own AMD, these written call options will be sold short (i.e., selling a position it does not currently own).
+The Fund will seek to participate in the share price appreciation of AMD, if any.
 However, due to the nature of covered call strategies, the Fund's participation may be subject to a cap (as described below).
-In this strategy, the call options written (sold) by the Fund will generally have an expiration of one month or less (the "Call Period") and generally have a strike price that is approximately 0%-15% above the then-current ARKK share price.
+In this strategy, the call options written (sold) by the Fund will generally have an expiration of one month or less (the "Call Period") and generally have a strike price that is approximately 0%-15% above the then-current AMD share price.

-It is important to note that the sale of the ARKK call option contracts will limit the Fund's participation in the appreciation in ARKK's share price.
-If the share price of ARKK increases, the above-referenced synthetic long exposure alone would allow the Fund to experience similar percentage gains.
-However, if ARKK's share price appreciates beyond the strike price of one or more of the sold (short) call option contracts, the Fund will lose money on those short call positions, and the losses will, in turn, limit the upside return of the Fund's synthetic long exposure.
-As a result, the Fund's overall strategy (i.e., the combination of the synthetic long exposure to ARKK and the sold (short) ARKK call positions) will limit the Fund's participation in gains in ARKK share price beyond a certain point.
-The Fund's strategy seeks to fully cover all of the Fund's sold call options with its synthetic long exposure.
+It is important to note that the sale of the AMD call option contracts will limit the Fund's participation in the appreciation in AMD's stock price.
+If the stock price of AMD increases, the above-referenced synthetic long exposure alone would allow the Fund to experience similar percentage gains.
+However, if AMD's stock price appreciates beyond the strike price of one or more of the sold (short) call option contracts, the Fund will lose money on those short call positions, and the losses will, in turn, limit the upside return of the Fund's synthetic long exposure.
+As a result, the Fund's overall strategy (i.e., the combination of the synthetic long exposure to AMD and the sold (short) AMD call positions) will limit the Fund's participation in gains in the AMD stock price beyond a certain point.